Takeshi80/OrderProcessingService/Readme.md

 6. There is a retry mechanism for failed messages, but no implementation for DLQ that can be useful in a production version of the app
 7. There's a log of total success message processed
+8. There's an idempotency check on API layer which is making sure that we won't execute the same operation twice, but with existing approach we will generate a new order ID GUID once the idempotency check pass, this migth be a tricky with updating/cancelling orders and also with this approach we cannot implement additional check on the rabbitmq layer.
+This can be reversal, if we pass order id as guid and make sure that it's unique during initial check on the rabbitmq layer.

 ## Assumptions that I've made during this work